dominikrys/strigil/README.md

 ## TODO

+- build status - CI/CD
 - Store result in a database, or otherwise do something with the result.
 Also mention what I do in the README
-- build status - CI/CD
+- add a test
 - Make repo public